 In 2020, plastic was the largest category of waste disposed of in Singapore, and only 4% was recycled.
 The remaining plastic waste is either incinerated and buried at Semakau landfill—the nation’s sole landfill—or may end up in the marine environment.

 Our home needs your love and action

 Discover the environement issues in Singapore and our solution to it.

-Thanks to our lush greenery and clean waterways, sightings of wildlife like otters, wild boars and hornbills are becoming more frequent!
+Thanks to our lush greenery and clean waterways, sightings of wildlife like the raffles banded langur, lesser mouse deer and hornbills are becoming more frequent!

-Clearing forested areas for housing and other economic uses could exacerbate biodiversity loss in Singapore, as plants and animals are deprived of their natural “homes”.
+Clearing forested areas for housing and other competing needs could exacerbate biodiversity loss in Singapore, as plants and animals are displaced from their natural habitats.

 Enter the city

 Talk about “rain, rain, go away.”
-Prolonged heavy rains are an increasingly regular occurrence in Singapore.
+Prolonged heavy rains are now a more common occurrence in Singapore.
 When drains and canals overflow due to intense rainfall, flash floods can happen, causing disruption to life and damage to property.